arpost/learning-git-and-github/README.md

 ## Installing OpenSSH Client on Windows 10
 In an administrator account, go to Settings, and go to Apps & Features.
 Click on Optional Features.
 If OpenSSH Client is not listed under Installed Features, click Add a feature and install it.

+## Activate SSH Agent on Windows 10
+Open Services from the Start Menu as an administrator.
+Scroll down to OpenSSH Authentication Agent > right click > Properties.
+Change the Startup type from Disabled to Automatic.
+Reboot.
+Open Terminal, and type `where ssh` in Cmd or `get-command ssh` in Powershell to get the path to your ssh command.
+Then open Edit environment variables for your account and create a `GIT_SSH` variable set to the path to your ssh command.
+Reboot again.

+## Create a ssh key and add it to GitHub (all platforms)